BCDevOps/platform-services/tools/audit/repo-mapper/ansible/readme.md

 ## Purpose
 This ansible utility will query all build configs with an OpenShift environment and map out the associated git repos details and metadata that is tied to an OpenShift project.

-### Filters
-This utility specifically looks for anything in the `BCDevOps` and `bcgov-c` GitHub Orgs.
-This filtering can be extended in the `tasks/create_map.yml` file.

 ### Usage